Podcast Starter Kit: 7 Things You Need in 2023

 Set Up Your Recording Space Properly

-This means ensuring that the area is free from background noise and echo.
+Ensuring that the area is free from background noise and echo.

 You can achieve this by recording in a quiet room or using acoustic treatment to help absorb any excess sound.

-Whenever you see a video on social media or listen to an audio that sounds like it was recorded in a tin can, it’s likely because the person recording didn’t have a proper setup.
+Whenever you see a video on social media or listen to an audio that sounds like someone recorded it was recorded in a tin can, it’s likely because the person recording didn’t have a proper setup.

 To avoid this, set up your recording space correctly to avoid subpar sound quality.